Unseen Text: Uniqlo #3D Selfie Campaign

 The given text is a pair of adverts from Uniqlo, a clothing and lifestyle company originally from Japan.
 The origins of the company can be detected in the logo, which is presented in both English and Japanese, and the word ‘LifeWear’ that is positioned underneath the logo.
 ‘LifeWear’ is a neologism, a new word that the company has invented to differentiate it from other similar companies (Zara, H&M) in a crowded market.
 The text was produced in 2014, at the height of the selfie phenomenon.
 A selfie is a picture the photographer takes of themselves, usually their own face, in a variety of settings.
 Selfies are commonly uploaded onto social media and can themselves be interpreted as a kind of advertising by which the user creates a ‘brand’ for their own identity.
 Uniqlo is piggybacking on the selfie craze and hoping to associate their own company with a popular social phenomenon: the word ‘selfie’ is repeated FOURTEEN times in the two texts, sometimes by itself and sometimes as part of the phrase ‘#3DSelfie.’
 Given that Selfies are a social media craze the text should particularly appeal to younger people.
 Colloquialisms such as ‘snap’ can be understood by a wide range of readers; but the concept of a ‘selfie’ may exclude some older people from this text.
 The ads are eye-catching in terms of design and it is likely that they would grab attention and create interest in the marketing campaign.
 However, on closer inspection, the adverts contain many examples of vague language and the advertising claim – that by taking a selfie we are ‘solving homelessness’ – is particularly weak.

 Firstly, the ads are extremely well designed in terms of visuals and layout.
 The designers have chosen a red-on-white colour scheme.
-The contrast makes the logo, model and graphics stand out, immediately catching the eye of someone who might be flicking through a magazine.
+The contrast makes the logo, model and graphics stand out, immediately catching the eye of someone who might be flicking through a magazine or scrolling online.
 Red is a powerful colour and is also the primary colour of the Uniqlo brand.
 It might be hoped that shoppers recognise the logo in the high street or in online marketplaces through association with the colour red.
 The slogan is powerfully presented in bold, red, capitalised font that is certain to catch the eye.
 A clever pun (‘selfless selfie’) contains alliteration, which is catchy, and the campaign might appeal in terms of humour and irony – the whole point of a selfie is to position yourself in the centre of an image.
 Uniqlo hope to ‘rebrand’ what is basically a selfish act as something that can lead to a wider social benefit.

 The second part of the slogan switches to the first person, as if it’s the model herself speaking: “I give my #3DSelfie to… solving homelessness”.
 The first half of this sentence is presented using standard black font.
 After the ellipsis the ad uses italic font.
 The two different fonts suggest that everybody who gets involved can ‘give’ and this particular person chose ‘solving homelessness’ as their pledge.
 The italic font is supposed to be handwriting; if you enter the competition you can dedicate your own pledge in place.
 Underneath this is a tagline (‘Give your selfie, impact lives & you could get a #3DSelfie’) containing standard features of persuasive language; for example, the use of imperative tense and the pattern of verbs is a tricolon: ‘give,’ ‘impact’ and ‘get.’